Azure/iot-edge-v1/samples/ble_gateway/README.md

 ------------------

 In order to bootstrap and run the sample, you'll need to configure each module that participates in the gateway.
-This configuration is provided as JSON.
+This configuration is provided as a JSON file, which must be encoded either as ASCII or UTF-8.
 All 5 participating modules will need to be configured.
 There is a sample JSON file provided in the repo called `gateway_sample.json` which you can use as a starting point for building your own configuration file.
 You should find the file at the path `samples/ble_gateway/src` relative to the root of the repo.

 In order to run the sample you'll run the `ble_gateway` binary passing the path to the configuration JSON file.
 The following command assumes that you are